rasterradio/Kumite/Design Doc.md

-# Kumite - A sparring video game
+# Kumite - A Sparring Video Game

 This design document for *Kumite* is scoped for a minimum viable product.
 There will be features lacking that would be present in a more polished version.
+I've purposely left out description of the game's aesthetics because I just don't want to get too excited and ahead of myself.

 ![Fight Photo](screenshot-spar.jpg)